PX4/PX4-user_guide/en/flight_controller/pixhawk-2.md

 ## Issues

+### The UAVCAN port labelled CAN1 does not work

-It is known that the CAN1 and CAN2 silk screen on the Pixhawk 2.1 is flipped (CAN1 is CAN2 and vice versa).
-The CAN2 port (labeled as CAN1) is not functional as it requires an external transciever.
-The CAN1 port (labeled as CAN2) has the transceiver built in
+At time of writing (October 2017) the CAN1 and CAN2 silk screen on the Pixhawk 2.1 is flipped (CAN1 is CAN2 and vice versa).
+The CAN2 port (labeled as CAN1) is not functional as it requires an external transceiver.
+The CAN1 port (labeled as CAN2) should be used as it has the transceiver built in.